Best Lipsticks for Older Women That Don’t Feather

 2) Best Budget Shine: Revlon Super Lustrous Glass Shine Lipstick

-• Why it works: A balm-meets-lipstick formula that glides over texture and gives lips a smoother, fuller-looking finish.
-It applies easily with a flattering shine.
+A brilliant balm-meets-lipstick formula that glides right over texture and gives lips a smoother, fuller-looking finish.
+It applies effortlessly and leaves a highly flattering, glassy shine.

 Check Price on Amazon

-• Why it works: A sheer tint that blends with your natural lip tone so it never looks “too much.”
-It’s especially forgiving on dryness and fine lines.
+This is a sheer tint designed to blend with your natural lip tone so it never looks “too much.”
+Because it operates more like a stain/balm, it is incredibly forgiving on dryness and fine lines.

 Check Price on Amazon